Bricktech2000/Atto-8/emu/README.md

 ## Overview

-The emulator loads a memory image file from `argv[1]`, which must be exactly `0x100` bytes in size.
-Emulation is performed at instruction level; that is, the emulator is built to test binaries, not to mirror the hardware.
+The emulator loads a memory image file from `argv[1]` which must be exactly `0x100` bytes in size.
+Emulation is performed at the instruction level; that is, the emulator is built to test binaries, not to mirror the hardware.
 The emulator adheres to the Atto-8 microcomputer specification as defined in [/spec/microcomputer.md](../spec/microcomputer.md).

-Emulation will stop upon receiving `SIGINT` (Ctrl+C) or `SIGTERM` (kill).
-The emulator will enter debug mode upon encountering an invalid instruction.
+Emulation will exit upon receiving `SIGINT` (Ctrl+C) or `SIGTERM` (kill).
+The emulator will enter debug mode upon encountering an illegal opcode.

 ## Standard Input/Output